#435: PyPI Security Transcript

 27:43 It is absolutely getting more subtle.

-27:49 So before we move off of this typo squatting part of the conversation, out in the audience, we've got a pretty decent question here.
+27:49 So before we move off of this typo squatting part of the conversation, out in the audience, we have a pretty decent question here.

 28:02 No, I'm just kidding.

-28:11 The challenge there is what does verified mean?
+28:10 The challenge there is, what does verified mean, right?

-28:14 This is something that we kind of introduced some features later on that we'll talk about.
+28:14 This is something that we kind of introduce some features later on that we'll talk about.

 28:22 Where does the level of trust?

-28:24 Because if a supply chain attack happens for Django, so if you were to like search Django here in PyPI.org and we get Django, all right, we've got Django, the second line Django 425.
+28:23 Because if a supply chain attack happens for Django, so if you were to like search Django here in PyPI.org, and we get Django, all right, we've got Django, the second line, Django 425.

-28:40 So I could add a badge here, but that doesn't give me any confidence that any of the Django folk, which are great people, that one of them didn't get compromised and suddenly a new version was pushed.
+28:40 So I could add a badge here, but that doesn't give me any confidence that any of the Django folk, which are, you know, great people, that one of them didn't get compromised and suddenly a new version was pushed.

-28:51 So verified, I guess it's what does that mean to whom and why?
+28:50 So verified, I guess, it's what does that mean to whom and why?

 29:19 We're happy with this.

-29:25 There's a bunch of projects out there like PyUp and safety and others that will publish, you know, and scan for advisories.
+29:25 There's a bunch of projects out there like PiUp and safety and others that will publish, you know, and scan for advisories.

-29:32 There's also the PyPA advisory database for packages that we know have some problems with them.
+29:32 There's also the PiPA advisory database for packages that we know have some problems with them.

-30:01 I certainly see that a verified wouldn't prove that the Django devs hadn't, you know, somebody could have taken over their computer and swapped out like twine or poetry or whatever they're using to upload the package and do exactly what they did with Xcode Ghost basically.
+30:00 Yeah, I certainly see that a verified wouldn't prove that the Django devs hadn't, you know, somebody could have taken over their computer and swapped out like twine or poetry or whatever they're using to upload the package and do exactly what they did with Xcode ghost, basically.

 30:17 Right.

-30:19 So the last part we want to do is like, we don't want to give people a false sense of security and say, well, PyPI told me this was okay.
+30:19 So the last part we want to do is like, we don't want to give people a false sense of security and say, well, PiPI told me this was okay.

 30:31 But on the flip side, we are looking at how do we provide mechanisms and measures to publishers to reduce the potential for the situations that you described to happen.

-31:04 And for good reason, you might even remember all the stuff we talked about with Carson Gross back on episode 321.
+31:04 You might even remember all the stuff we talked about with Carson Gross back on episode 321.

-31:10 HTMX along with the libraries and techniques we introduced in our new course, will have you writing the best Python web apps you've ever written clean, fast and interactive all without that front end overhead.
+31:10 HTMX, along with the libraries and techniques we introduced in our new course, will have you writing the best Python web apps you've ever written.

 31:39 All right, let me throw some ideas out to you and tell me what I think.

-31:46 So as I think about this, especially when the very first news a couple years ago, I can't remember exactly the timeframe, but not very long ago, the first malicious PyPI package, you know, NPM had been getting whacked on for a while because JavaScript yellow.
+31:46 So as I think about this, especially when the very first news a couple years ago, I can't remember exactly the time frame, but not very long ago, the first malicious PyPI package.

-32:01 But you know, when it came to PyPI, I was like, okay, this seems to be a little more serious and more pervasive.
+32:01 But, you know, when it came to PyPI, I was like, okay, this seems to be a little more serious, a little more pervasive.

-32:44 I don't ever want to be able to say pip install something.
+32:43 I don't ever want to be able to say pip install something and that thing has less than a thousand or ten thousand, whatever, downloads.

 32:53 It breaks your rules.